“Come now, and let us reason together,”

 But wasn’t that the point of the crucifixion?

-Then if that’s God’s final offer, it’s ours to agree with him or argue with him.
+Then if that’s God’s final offer, it’s ours to either agree with him or reason with him.

 “For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.”
 Eph.
 2: 8, 9